trajceskijovan/Empirical-study-Causal-effect-and-causal-inference/README.md

 - OxCGRT provides information on 20 indicators of government responses.
 - Eight of the policy indicators (C1-C8) record information on containment and closure policies, such as school closures and restrictions in movement.

+# Visualization of Combined Datasets

+# Models and Results

+Simple Linear Regression:
+Fatality Rate=𝛽0+𝛽1*𝑃𝑜𝑝𝑢𝑙𝑎𝑡𝑖𝑜𝑛𝐷𝑒𝑛𝑠𝑖𝑡𝑦+𝑒

+with  𝛽  the average causal effect of Population Density on Fatality Rate

+The null hypothesis is
+ℍ0:𝛽=𝛽0
+The alternative hypothesis is
+ℍ1:𝛽≠𝛽0
+Null hypothesis states that the true value of 𝛽 equals the hypothesized value 𝛽0.
+Alternative hypothesis states that the true value of 𝛽 does not equal the hypothesized value.

+Our main goal is to assess whether or not a coefficient 𝛽 equals a specific value 𝛽0.

+Simple Regression & Forward Selection:

+In order to alleviate omitted variables bias, we need to think about finding control variables, which may directly correlated to focal 𝑥 (Population Density) and directly influence 𝑦(Fatality Rate from COVID-19).
+We will discuss each of the variables separately.
+Here you can see a list of confounding variables:

+Population Density - DEN
+Population Ages 65+% - AGELevelShare
+Health Care Expenditures per Capita - HC
+Bachelors Degree Graduate Rate - EDUC
+SeverelyObese% - OBESE
+Life Expectancy at Birth - LIFE
+Infection Rate -IR